mesnage/MSc_project_microbiome/Phyloseq_to_PoPAnTe.md

 ```

-# Make the PopPAnTe analysis
+### Make the PopPAnTe analysis

-Make sure that the PopPAnTe executable is in the folder containing the tables
+Make sure that the PopPAnTe executable is in the folder containing the tables created using the previous code chunk.

 ```{bash}